macloo/just_enough_code/README.md

 ```

 * `<label>` is a tag used for form fields.
 It contains text.
 This is not relevant to our JavaScript at all, but we did not mention this tag until now.
-* `<input type="text">` creates a form field that can be typed in.
+* `<input type="text">` creates a form field into which we can type.
 We can optionally give it a unique `id`.
 If we do not give it an optional `value`, it will be blank.
 (This is another tag that we have not mentioned before.)
 * `<p id="sentence">` is a normal `p` tag with an optional unique `id` added.

 The `id` is usually **the key to manipulating things with JavaScript.** If something in your HTML has an `id`, you can address it and do things to it with a script.
 It's *vital* that each `id` is unique on the page.
 If it's not, the script will not work properly because it will be looking at more than one thing when it expects only one!